This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is hydrocephalus?

 Hydrocephalus is a condition caused by too much cerebrospinal fluid (CSF) inside the ventricles of your brain.
-Ventricles are spaces inside the brain where cerebrospinal fluid (CSF) is produced.
-CSF surrounds your brain and spinal cord.
+Ventricles are spaces inside the brain where cerebrospinal fluid (CSF) is made and held.
+CSF surrounds and helps cushion your brain and spinal cord.
+CSF also provides nutrients to your nervous system.
 CSF is constantly being made and absorbed by your body.
-It moves through ventricles before it drains out and gets absorbed into your bloodstream.
+CSF moves through ventricles before it drains out and gets absorbed into your bloodstream.
 When CSF cannot drain properly, the fluid pressure may cause the ventricles to swell.

 You may have been born with hydrocephalus.
 The following can also increase your risk:

-- A brain injury or bleeding inside your skull
+- A brain injury or bleeding in the ventricles

 - Infections, such as meningitis (infected covering of the brain or spinal cord) or ventriculitis (infected ventricles)